AdamTempest/Cpp-programming/README.md

-Everythingi learned and will learn about c++.
+Everything I learned and will learn about c++.